 An expressionist from New York made a canvas version of the Capucines bag.
 He used two of his famous works to create a bright and striking design for contemporary fashionistas.
 The lining inside the purse is also printed with one of the Josh's paintings.

 Zhao Zhao, China for Louis Vuitton ArtyCapucines

 Impressive and elegant design made by the Chinese artist is composed of more than 300 pieces of 5 leather types sewn together into a complicated composition.
-For creating this bag numerous techniques were used.
-This multi-textured bag looks mysterious and attractive.
+Numerous techniques were used to create this bag.
+This multi-textured purse looks mysterious and attractive.

-Other Upoming Releases From Louis Vuitton Fall/Winter 2020 Runway Show
+Other Upcoming Releases From Louis Vuitton Fall/Winter 2020 Runway Show

-Playing with styles and epochs is one of the features of the new Louis Viutton collection.
-If the 'Since 1854' pattern brings us back to cosy fall in Paris of the 19th century and Artycapucines collection is futuristic, then the next accessory represents a truly royal style.
+Playing with styles and epochs is one of the features of the new Louis Vuitton collection.
+If the 'Since 1854' pattern brings us back to a cozy fall in Paris of the 19th century and Artycapucines collection is futuristic, then the next accessory represents a truly royal style.
 A new small bag made of shiny leather decorated with long chain along its crown-like silhouette bears an impressive silver crest with the LV symbol.
 The range of colors proves its status: mesmerizing gold and deep red will be the center of attention everywhere!
-We already imagine this accessory in the hands of celebrities going to parties and official ceremonies.
+We already imagine this accessory in celebrities' hands going to parties and official ceremonies.

-If you still ask yourself 'How can Louis Viutton impress me even more?' read about another structured bag that is coming out soon.
-It was crafted in the shape of a perfect semi-circle.
-With long zipper running along the sides of this purse it seems to be convenient to use.
+If you still ask yourself 'How can Louis Vuitton impress me even more?' read about another structured bag that is coming out soon.
+It is crafted in the shape of a perfect semi-circle.
+With a long zipper running along the sides of this purse it seems to be convenient to use.
 A design is simple, with two top handles matching the tone of the bag, a small chain linking one of the handles and the LV inscription on the front.